What SB 1227 Actually Requires

 Idaho in Context: A National Pattern

 SB 1227 is the third major state AI-in-education law signed this legislative cycle, following Ohio HB 96 (with a July 1 deadline) and Georgia SB 179.
-Twenty-five states have active AI-in-education legislation as of 2026.
+Twenty-seven states have active AI-in-education legislation as of June 2026.
 Districts that treat these laws as isolated compliance events are missing the structural shift: AI governance is becoming a permanent operational function of running a school district — not a one-time policy checkbox.

 Novo has published resources for Ohio and Georgia districts.
 Idaho is the same playbook applied to a new jurisdiction — with a tighter timeline.